pjhartzell/cloud-coreg/README.md

 ## Accessing the registration results

 In both cases the registered AoI will be saved to the `<bucket_prefix>-registered` bucket in a directory named `<aoi_file_name>-registered-<timestamp>`.
-For example, if you ran a coregistration with the AOI-DigitalSurfaceModel.tif file, you can see the created directory by listing the contents of the registered bucket:
+For example, if you ran a coregistration with the AOI-DigitalSurfaceModel.tif file, you can see the created directory by listing the contents of the re gistered bucket:

 ```shell
 $ aws s3 ls s3://myprefix-registered